qusers/qsource/README.md

 Say, if  I (username:esguerra) wanted to  create a new branch  for the development hierarchy I could do:

-##Create new development branch which can be latter merge to master
+##Create new development branch which can latter be merged to master
     git branch development/esguerra
     git checkout development/esguerra
     git add .